-Talkback 2 Button and LED Indicator The button on the right, factory labeled how it was configured.
+Talkback 2 Button and LED Indicator

+The button on the right, factory labeled TALKBACK 2, controls the function(s) associated with talkback 2.
+The manner in which the button functions depends on how it was configured.
 An LED indicator, green in color, is located directly above the button.
 It lights whenever talkback 2 is active.
 If the talkback 2 function mode has been configured for disabled, it will light only if the auxiliary relay has been assigned to follow the talkback 2 button.
-If the Model 233 is selected to the on-air system mode, whenever talkback 2 is active the main output will be placed in the muted state.
+If the Model 233 is selected to the on-air or stadium announce system mode, whenever talkback 2 is active the main output will be placed in the muted state.
 If the Model 233 is set to the production system mode the status of talkback 2 will not impact the main output.